 Drawings referenced in Schedule 4 and Schedule 7, Part 6, information and documents referenced in Schedule 5, and documents referenced in Schedule 14 have not been included due to the large size of the files.
 This information is available upon request with possible redactions.

 The French translation of the Project Agreement is an unofficial version provided for informational purposes only and has no legal value.
 Only the English version provided is official and binding on the parties.

 Infrastructure Canada also commissioned or prepared a number of other informational products as part of the procurement process for this project.
 This information can be made available upon demand.
 Please consult the table of documents.

-**Please note that the project agreement documents are contained in a zip file at the bottom of the “Tender Notice” webpage on Buyandsell.ca.
+**Please note that the Project Agreement documents are contained in a zip file at the bottom of the "Tender Notice" webpage on Buyandsell.gc.ca.

-The new Champlain Bridge Corridor Project Agreement was signed between the Government of Canada and Signature on the St. Lawrence Group (SSL) on June 19, 2015 for the design, construction, financing, operation, maintenance and rehabilitation of the corridor.
+The Samuel De Champlain Bridge Corridor Project Agreement, between the Government of Canada and Signature on the St. Lawrence Group (SSL), was signed on June 19, 2015 for the design, construction, financing, operation, maintenance and rehabilitation of the corridor.

 The Project Agreement was the result of a rigorous, fair and transparent procurement process that allowed for an optimal balance between quality and cost.

 In addition to promoting innovation in terms of design, construction and life cycle, the project agreement includes measures to encourage SSL to complete construction on time and for operation and maintenance during the service period, such as:

 - monetary penalties if the bridge is not open to traffic by December 21, 2018;